中文

 .

-Supported by Team ThreeEQ, Chief Mentor Jason Ma would personally mentor you one-on-one to prepare well, achieve great outcomes, and lead with wisdom, well-being, and compassion.
-We guide you through every stage of your journey—from the highly competitive college planning, applications, and admissions process to meaningful personal growth and contribution—so you’re equipped not only for elite university success, but also for a life of purpose, resilience, and impact.
+Supported by Team ThreeEQ, Chief Mentor Jason Ma personally mentors students 1:1 to help them prepare exceptionally well, achieve strong outcomes, and grow and lead with wisdom, well-being, and compassion.
+We guide students through each stage of their journey—from highly competitive college planning, applications, and admissions to meaningful personal growth, contribution, connection, and significance—so they are equipped not only for admission to elite schools, but also for lives of purpose, resilience, and impact.

-At the core of this mentorship is Mr. Ma’s uniquely empowering 4S and 3EQ framework, helping you master:
+At the core of this mentorship is Mr. Ma’s well-established 4S and 3EQ framework, which helps students develop:

-• Emotional & Mental States: Your mindset, emotional fitness, and inner strength for peak performance
+• Emotional & Mental States: Mindset, emotional fitness, and inner strength to perform under pressure—supported by high-quality sleep, nutrition, physical fitness, and disciplined routines.

-• Soft + Hard Skills: Critical thinking, communication, collaboration, curiosity, resilience, adaptability—alongside emerging hard skills such as AI
+• Soft + Hard Skills: Critical thinking, communication, collaboration, curiosity, resilience, and adaptability—paired with practical hard skills such as ethical, effective use of AI (as a learning and work tool), research methods, and basic quantitative and business fluency where relevant.

-• Emotional, Social, & Leadership Intelligence (3EQ): The real-world intelligence and effectiveness you need to thrive in relationships, college, and career
+• Emotional, Social, & Leadership Intelligence (3EQ): Real-world effectiveness—strong relationships, sound judgment, executive presence, and leadership maturity needed to thrive in family dynamics, college, and early careers.

 At Stanford University, Mr. Ma inspired Stanford undergraduate and graduate students by guest-lecturing on “Honing the ‘OS and Apps’ of Your Entrepreneurial Mind and Soul.”